 Everything seemed to be going fine until I started feeling…well, weird.
 I felt uncomfortable.
 I could feel my heart beating really hard.
 My arm felt kind of funny.
 My stomach was tied in a million knots.
 Something was wrong.
 I glanced around the my half of the bus but didn’t seen anyone who I could flag down to come check on me.
 I sat there watching my blood flow into the bag.
 It felt like it was taking forever to fill.
 Slosh…slosh…slosh…oh come on already!

 Then she released the blood pressure cuff.
-It was one of those “Oh, shit” kinds of moments.
+It was one of those “Oh, crap” kinds of moments.

 The minute that thing deflated, I felt all the blood in my body rushing into my arm.
 I started seeing spots.